Find out when HMRC apply a default surcharge, how it works and how to avoid a VAT surcharge.

 VAT-registered businesses are required by law to submit their return and make sure that payment of the VAT due has cleared to HMRC’s bank account by the due date.
 The due date is shown on your VAT Return and is normally 1 calendar month after the end of the accounting period covered by the return.
 If you submit online returns the due date for your return is shown on screen.
 You’ll be in default if by the due date:

-- we haven’t received your VAT Return, this applies even if your return is ‘nil’ or shows a repayment due from us
+- we have not received your VAT Return, this applies even if your return is ‘nil’ or shows a repayment due from us

-- full payment for the VAT shown as due on your return hasn’t cleared to our account
+- full payment for the VAT shown as due on your return has not cleared to our account

 2.2 Payments on Account (POA)